16 Fun Activities for Seniors and Elderly Patients

 Jigsaw

-There are jigsaw puzzles made specially for seniors.
+There are jigsaw puzzles made especially for seniors.
 These jigsaw puzzles are larger than ordinary ones so elderly persons will find it easier to play despite decreased eye dexterity.

-Assembling jigsaw puzzles improves problem-solving skills of seniors as they work on finding the right fit of jigsaw for each set of puzzle they play.
+Assembling jigsaw puzzles improves the problem-solving skills of seniors as they work on finding the right fit of jigsaw for each set of puzzles they play.

 fun activities for seniors jigsaw